Approximation to stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations: Introduction

+{ It was recently discovered in \cite{L-T-E,LTE17,FDD20,FGL20,Simsekli19,hu19,Fan18,Hu2021,feng18,CSX20} that SGD algorithms can be (weakly) approximated by continuous time SDEs.
+These SDEs often offer much needed insight to the algorithms under considerations, for instance, the continuous time treatment allows applications of stochastic control theory to develop novel adaptive algorithms \cite{ZYL20,ZXG20}.
+It is natural to consider the continuous time approximation problem of SVRG-LD, and understand the algorithm from the point of view of continuous stochastic dynamics.}

-First of all, our approximation result confirms a connection between SVRG-LD and SDDE, we know from the theory of SDDE if the diffusion term has a delay, a dissipation will be produced to reduce the fluctuation from the Brownian motion, see \cite{Sch13} for instance.
+Our approximation result { establishes} a connection between SVRG-LD and SDDE, we know from the theory of SDDE if the diffusion term has a delay, a dissipation will be produced to reduce the fluctuation from Brownian motion, see \cite{Sch13} for instance.
 This provides an intuitive interpretation why SVRG and SVRG-LD can reduce variances.
-On the other hand, when $K$ in Assumption \ref{assum2} and $\delta$ in the SDDE (\ref{sfde}) below both are small enough, the distribution of the solution of the SDDE (\ref{sfde}) below is close to the minimizer $\omega^*$, see Appendix \ref{invariant measure} below, this gives another motivation to understand the SVRG-LD and SVRG by SDDE.
+As is shown in Appendix \ref{invariant measure}, when $K$ in Assumption \ref{assum2} and $\delta$ in the SDDE (\ref{sfde}) below both are small enough, the distribution of the solution of the SDDE (\ref{sfde}) below is close to the minimizer $\omega^*$.
+This gives another motivation to understand the SVRG-LD and SVRG from SDDE.

-Secondly, we obtain a bound uniformly with respect to the algorithm iterative $n$ for the error between SVRG-LD ad SDDES in W1 distance.
-From this uniform bound, one may derive an estimate between the minimizer of the optimization problem and the SVRG-LD's ergodic measure.
+Under the assumptions which hold true for a large family of nonconvex minimization problems, our main result Theorem \ref{main} provides an error bound for the approximation which is uniform with respect to external iteration length $s$ and the internal iteration length $m$, from which we can see that the approximation error tends to $0$ as long as the step size $\eta$ tends to $0$, see Corollary \ref{Coro2} and \ref{Coro}.
+Combining this with the exponential convergence result in \cite{DK16}, we know that our approximating SDDE will be close to the minimizer $\omega^*$ exponentially fast.

-Thirdly, our method is a refined Lindeberg principle developed in \cite{CSX20}, it seems that this method has not been reported in the study of stochastic algorithms.
+{ Our approach to proving our main results is via a refined Lindeberg principle developed in \cite{CSX20} and Malliavin calculus, it seems that this method has not been reported in the study of stochastic algorithms.
 The classical Lindeberg principle provides an elegant way to prove the normal CLT, and has been applied to many other research topics, see \cite{C-X19, C-S,T-V,CSZ17,C-D,MePe16,KoMo11}.

-Lastly, although Malliavin calculus has been extensively applied to statistical simulation problems such as Langevin dynamics samplings, see \cite{Muzellec20,Fournie99,Privault08,brehier14,F-S-X,GM05,DJ06}.
-It seems to us that our paper is the first one to apply Malliavin calculus to study stochastic algorithms approximation problems.
+Although Malliavin calculus has been extensively applied to statistical simulation problems such as Langevin dynamics samplings, see \cite{Muzellec20,Fournie99,Privault08,brehier14,F-S-X,GM05,DJ06}.
+It seems to us that our paper is the first one to apply Malliavin calculus to study stochastic algorithms approximation problems.}